 - 1. The width (W) shown applies to rural routes and city streets including neighborhood business, residential, and industrial streets.
-For joint entrances centered on property lines, the entrance width may increase 5 feet rounded to the nearest 5 foot interval but should not exceed 45 feet.
-In rural areas (open ditch roadways) widths for paved entrances should include an additional 4 feet for shoulders (Minimum 2 feet shoulders each side). - 2.
+For residential drives on local streets, joint entrances centered on property lines or structures built with a shared garage wall, the maximum driveway width for each property will be 24 feet measured at the right-of-way line.
+For joint entrances, any landscaping between the drives will count toward the 24 foot maximum width.
+The landscaping width will be equally shared between the two properties.
+In rural areas (open ditch roadways) widths for paved entrances should include an additional 4 feet for shoulders (minimum 2 feet shoulders each side). - 2.
 The radius (R) for agricultural uses will vary according to the following intersecting acute angles: